nedmsmith/draft-sh-rats-oidc-attest/draft-sh-rats-oidcatt.md

 }
 ~~~

-The response payload contains an Evidence value as described by a conceptual message wrapper [I-D.draft-ftbs-rats-msg-wrap].
+The response payload contains an Evidence value as described by a conceptual message wrapper {{-msg-wrap}}.

 ~~~
 evidence_cmw = [